gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 ';
 ```

 !!!
-Note
+Warning
     To ensure that the AMPL instance is always properly released (even in cases of errors or exceptions), we must properly close `ampl` instance.
 The `try` and `finally` logic does that in which we release the AMPL license with `ampl.close()` call.
+Always shut down the Jupyter kernel since there is only one floating license for AMPL.

 We also point to the Yen's Knitro licence with `ampl.setOption()` call.